 Whooping cough vaccine (Pertussis) (Pertussis combined with D/T/P)

-The rotavirus vaccine is administered to protect against rotavirus infection, which is a common cause of severe diarrhea in infants and young children.
+The rotavirus vaccine is administered to protect against rotavirus infection, which is a common cause of severe diarrhoea in infants and young children.
 The vaccine is generally safe and effective, with most side effects being mild and temporary.
 Common side effects of the rotavirus vaccine can include:

 - Mild Irritability: Some children may become slightly more irritable than usual after receiving the vaccine.